12 6 8

 - leadership strategies

-A few of my personal favorite books on leadership are:
+A few of my personal favourite books on leadership are:

 - Leaders Eat Last by Simon Sinek